[email protected]

 • Authentic Atmosphere: Feel the authentic charm of old Chongqing, visit ancient temples, and soak up the bustling yet traditional ambiance.

-5. Yangtze River Cable Car (长江索道)
+5. Yangtze River Cableway (长江索道)

 • Iconic Perspective: Soar above the Yangtze River in this unique aerial transportation system, offering unparalleled, thrilling panoramic views of Chongqing’s mountainous skyline and converging rivers.